1. Is Your Idea an Invention?

 Prior art is a legal term that when applied to your idea broadly means any evidence in any recorded form whatsoever that tends to demolish or chip away the novelty of your inventive step.
 In short, prior art means it’s been done before.

-Point one: the scope of prior art is awesome.
+Point one - the scope of prior art is awesome.
 It isn’t limited by time or place or medium of communication.
 A prehistoric cave painting can be prior art.
 A cartoon in The Beano can be prior art.
 A totally unworkable and near-lunatic idea can be prior art.
 Basically, any thing in any form from any time in history and any place in the world can be prior art.

-Point two: physical products on sale anywhere in the world represent only a tiny fraction of what counts as prior art, even if you include products no longer around.
+Point two - physical products on sale anywhere in the world represent only a tiny fraction of what counts as prior art, even if you include products no longer around.
 The place you have to go to find the rest – the massive underwater portion of the iceberg - is the patent system.
 This contains well over 50 million patents, with more arriving every day.
 (The European Patent Office reckons that over 80 per cent of all technical knowledge can be found in patents, and that 70 per cent of the information in patents isn’t available anywhere else.)

 As an aspiring inventor you have to navigate this teeming ocean of prior art and not find anything that looks like your inventive step staring back at you.